dart-lang/site-www/src/codelabs/async-await/index.md

 This is because `getUserOrder()` delays for 3 seconds before it completes by printing `Large Latte` to the console.

-In the following example, `getUserOrder()` returns a future that completes with an exception.

 ### Example: futures and exceptions
+Run the following example to see how a future completes with an exception.
+Can you guess how you might handle the exception?

 [//]: https://gist.github.com/d843061bbd9388b837c57613dc6d5125
 <iframe